 - Physical Distancing: Residents and team members are practicing physical distancing, to the extent possible, in the common areas.

 - Move-ins: Any new residents moving in to a long-term care or retirement residence must test negative for COVID-19 and will be isolated for 14 days.

 - Leaving the residence: In all BC residences and in Ontario long-term care residences, residents may not leave other than for approved emergency/essential appointments.
 Residents in Ontario retirement residences are permitted to leave for up to 12 hours and must follow a number of provincial requirements, including wearing a mask at all times and providing information for potential contact tracing.

 What are you doing to manage staffing shortages?

 One of our top priorities is to provide more support to our residences.
 We have an aggressive recruitment campaign in place and have offered full-time positions to part-time team members.
 Where needed, we have openly reached out to health care partners and staffing agencies for support.

 Can I drop something off at a residence?

 We encourage families to check with the residences about specific drop offs.

 Can private companions come in?

-Private companions are considered an essential visitor, as they provide direct care to residents.
+Private companions are considered an essential visitor, according to provincial directives, as they provide direct care to residents.
 As with team members, they must follow very stringent protocols including active screening and temperature checks prior to entering the residence.